jonico/genivi-dev-platform/README.md

-# GENIVI Development Platform - jonico's fork
+# GENIVI Development Platform - jonico's fork for Euroforum 2016
 ========================

 GENIVI Development Platform is the integration and delivery project that brings together all components developed by GENIVI experts and provides them to developers and users in a consumable way.
 You can find all the relevant information about GDP in the wiki: